 Michigan has a lot to offer; so sign up today!

-Click DEPARTURE DATES above to complete your reservation.
+Click the DEPARTURE DATES TAB to begin your reservation.

 $1,899 per person/Double